-Application Fee, Application, Enrollment Agreement, High School Diploma, Transcript or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.

 This program is designed to provide students with an understanding of the fundamentals of operation and maintenance of various types of machining equipment.
-The student will learn measuring/inspection, blueprint reading, drill press, manual mills, manual grinders, CNC mills and CNC lathes, as well as safety and much more.
-Complex machine setups allowing close tolerances (up to +/-.0005) and how to utilize a CAD/CAM system such as Mastercam will also be covered.
-With this program students will have the opportunity to earn four or more National Institute of Metalworking skills Certifications.
+The student will be taught measuring/inspection, blueprint reading, drill press, manual mills, manual grinders, CNC mills and CNC lathes, as well as safety and much more.
+Complex machine setups allowing close tolerances (up to +/-.0005) and how to utilize a CAD/CAM system such as Mastercam will also be taught.
+In this program, students will have the opportunity to earn four or more National Institute of Metalworking skills Certifications.